 Nitpicks: We’re told Admiral Satie was who uncovered the alien conspiracy from Conspiracy.
 Really?
 That’s not how I remember it.
 It was starship captains and Data who did that.

 Overall Impression: This is one of those rare episodes that gets better the older you are.
 I worry that people underestimate this episode, because it’s one with eminent applicability to our lives today, and one of the most relevant episodes in all the Star Trek canon.
 There are echoes of McCarthyism (“why do you hesitate to give us the names?”), and the exchange with Worf has implications today toward the war on terror, as well as the ultimate price we have to pay to live in a free society: eternal vigilance.
 Not giving in to fear.
-I’ve seen my own government use fear against its citizens with increasing frequency over the past 17 years especially, encouraging us to sacrifice freedom for security.
 For those who like episodes exploring these themes, check out the DS9 two-parter Homefront and Paradise Lost.
 I also like the reminder by the writers about how using a guarantee (to not answer a question that may serve to incriminate yourself) from the US’s own constitution can be used against people who are on trial and invoke it.
 Then there’s the matter of judging a man because of the blood in his veins, or his ethnicity.
-I’ve seen that lately too, especially in the US and folks from the Middle East.
-As I’ve said before, episodes like this are one of the reasons I love Star Trek above other sci fi.
+As I’ve said before, episodes like this are one of the reasons I love Star Trek above other sci-fi.
 I rate this episode a very solid 4 out of 5 stars.

 This episode almost didn’t happen.
 The studio wanted another clip show to save money, and but Berman and Piller refused it because they’re awful and insulting to the audience.
 Jeri Taylor wrote this as a way to have an episode that didn’t require a big budget to make.
 It was a success, they came in $250,000 under budget, and Jeri said it’s the TNG script she’s most proud of.
 This is the third of eight episodes Jonathan Frakes directed, after The Offspring and Reunion.
 This episode saw the departure of Ron Jones, the music composer who scored almost all the episodes up until now.
 Evidently he argued with Berman too much about what kind of music was appropriate for the series.
 Don’t feel too bad for the guy, he went on to score Family Guy and American Dad.